LLMAR: A Tuning-Free Recommendation Framework for Sparse and Text-Rich Industrial Domains: Conclusion and Future Work

-\textbf{Dependency on Metadata Quality (Extension to Multimodality):} The performance of our method relies on the quality of textual information; consequently, it may underperform compared to ID-based methods when item descriptions are poor.
-Expanding the framework to Multimodal LLMs (LMMs) that integrate non-textual modalities—such as image data and interaction logs—is a promising approach to compensate for incomplete metadata and broaden the applicable domains.
+\textbf{Dependency on Metadata Quality:} Our method's performance relies on textual information quality, potentially underperforming compared to ID-based methods when item descriptions are poor.
+Expanding the framework to Multimodal LLMs (MLLMs) integrating non-textual modalities—such as image data and interaction logs—is a promising approach to compensate for incomplete metadata and broaden applicable domains.